wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     ```

-     > you will have to resolve the imports for `@Autowired`, `@Async`, `IncidentService`, etc.  as explained above.
+     > You will have to resolve the imports for `@Autowired`, `IncidentService`, etc. as explained above.

-    Before we test this code, lets take a look at the HTML template for the dashboard
-    page, located in
+    Before we test this code, lets take a look at the HTML template for the dashboard page, located in
     `src/main/resources/templates/Dashboard/index.html`.
-The following
-    section loops through all of the incidents in the allIncidents
-    object in the model, and formats them nicely for the display.
+The following section loops through all of the incidents in the `allIncidents` object in the model, and formats them nicely for the display.

     ```HTML
     <div th:each="incident : ${allIncidents}">